visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 Enabled post types and post-type weights are configured in Settings -> Search.

-## Document PDF Search
+## Document File Search

-PDF search is currently integrated into the `documents` post type, not returned as a separate standalone PDF content type.
+PDF and DOCX search are integrated into the `documents` post type and are not returned as separate attachment results.

 For a Document post:

 1. The indexer reads the `upload_file` ACF field.
-2. If the attachment is a PDF, `class-search-pdf-extractor.php` extracts machine-readable text during indexing.
+2. If the attachment is a PDF or DOCX, the matching local extractor reads its text during indexing.
 3. The extracted text is normalized and stored in the custom search index row's `content` field.
-4. The full extracted PDF text is not stored in an ACF field or duplicated into large postmeta rows.
+4. The full extracted file text is not stored in an ACF field or duplicated into large postmeta rows.
 5. Lightweight metadata is stored on the Document post for diagnostics:
    - `_vfwp_search_pdf_attachment_id`
+   - `_vfwp_search_file_type`
    - `_vfwp_search_pdf_file_name`
    - `_vfwp_search_pdf_file_size`
    - `_vfwp_search_pdf_file_mtime`